ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

 md-include:component-refresh-general.md

 md-include:component-refresh-react.md

 ### Change Detection

-As mentioned in the section on [Change Detection](../change-detection/), the refresh of the cell will not take place if the value getting rendered has not changed.
+As mentioned in the section on [Change Detection](/change-detection/), the refresh of the cell will not take place if the value getting rendered has not changed.

 md-include:component-lifecycle-javascript.md
 md-include:component-lifecycle-angular.md
 md-include:component-lifecycle-react.md
 md-include:component-lifecycle-vue.md

 ## Cell Rendering Flow

-The diagram below (which is taken from the section [Value Getters &amp; Formatters](../value-getters/)) summarises the steps the grid takes while working out what to render and how to render.
+The diagram below (which is taken from the section [Value Getters & Formatters](/value-getters/)) summarises the steps the grid takes while working out what to render and how to render.

 In short, a value is prepared.
 The value comes using either the `colDef.field` or the `colDef.valueGetter`.
 The value is also optionally passed through a `colDef.valueFormatter` if it exists.
 Then the value is finally placed into the DOM, either directly, or by using the chosen `colDef.cellRenderer`.

 [[only-javascript]]
-|<image-caption src='value-getters/resources/valueGetterFlow.svg' idth="55rem" centered="true" alt='Value Getter Flow' constrained='true'></image-caption>
+|<image-caption src='value-getters/resources/valueGetterFlow.svg' width="55rem" centered="true" alt='Value Getter Flow' constrained='true'></image-caption>
 [[only-angular]]
 |<image-caption src='resources/valueGetterFlowFw.svg' width="55rem" centered="true" alt='Value Getter Flow' constrained='true'></image-caption>
 [[only-react]]